d3x0r/STFRPhysics/MATH.md

         - curves may be open or closed, continuous or discrete, ...
     - perimeter - a closed curve.
     - area is a set of all points contained within and on a curve.
 The points that are on the curve do not add to the area; the thickness of the perimeter around an area is 0.
- - bi-vector  - a pair of vectors; perhaps defining an orthoganal area or space (an origin and diagonal normal to the corner of the space is sufficent to define a cubical space)
+ - bi-vector  - a pair of vectors; perhaps defining an orthogonal area or space (an origin and diagonal normal to the corner of the space is sufficient to define a cubical space)
- - bi-vector  - a triplet of vectors; perhaps defining an orthoganal area or space ()
+ - tri-vector  - a triplet of vectors; perhaps defining an orthogonal area or space ()
  - space   - A volume.... no relation to `counterspace`; other than values of counters in counterspace may represent or project-as points in a space.
 This typically is intended to represent real space, but this is of course itself just a projection of real space into a counterspace.
 To further clarify this `space` with no other qualifier.
     - points are contained in spaces.
 Points in planes are 2 parameter vectors.
 Vectors that relate to a location are points.